Rozapz/Amazon_Vine_Analysis/README.md

 # Amazon_Vine_Analysis

 ## Overview of the analysis
 Our objective in this project is to take an extensive look at the Vine users reviews.
-We have access to different datasets from this [link](https://s3.amazonaws.com/amazon-reviews-pds/tsv/index.txt "link") link   personal care appliences
+We have access to different datasets from this [link](https://s3.amazonaws.com/amazon-reviews-pds/tsv/index.txt "link").
+The product we chose to take deeper dive is personal care appliences.
-.
 We used PySpark to perform the ETL process to extract the dataset, transform the data, connect to an AWS RDS instance, and load the transformed data into pgAdmin.
 And then used PySpark again to determine if there is any bias toward favorable reviews from Vine members in our dataset.

-## Resources
-Data Source: Amazon Review datasets, Video Games Review dataset
-Software: Google Colab Notebook, PostgreSQL, pgAdmin, AWS

 ## Results
 Using bulleted lists and images of DataFrames as support, address the following questions: